cloudmesh-community/book/chapters/in/AmazonAuroraDB.md

 The following features and benefits are highlighted by Amazon:

-### Compatible Databases

-Currently, Aurora is compatible with MySQL and PostGreSQL Databases.
+* *Compatible Databases*: Currently, Aurora is compatible with MySQL and PostGreSQL Databases.
 It provides a wrapper to provision these open source databases and manage them for high availability.
 This allows users to provision these open source databases through Amazon and still use existing code, tools and drivers with little change.

-### High Performance

-Aurora offers upto 5 times the throughput of a standard MySQL database and 3 times throughput of standard PostGreSQL.
+* *High Performance*: Aurora offers upto 5 times the throughput of a standard MySQL database and 3 times throughput of standard PostGreSQL.
 All this is offered at a price point which 1/10th of a commercial database.

-### Scalability

-Aurora allows users to scale up and down the databases to smaller or larger sized servers based on the dynamic business needs to match the required compute power.
+* *Scalability*: Aurora allows users to scale up and down the databases to smaller or larger sized servers based on the dynamic business needs to match the required compute power.
 There is also a serverless offering where AWS to manages the scaling of compute requirements.
 Aurora also adds additional storage as needed upto 64TB per instance as the data grows.

-### High Availability and Durability

-Aurora DB offers multi AZ option to make the data replicated across more than one availability zone making the resilient to failures.
+* *High Availability and Durability*: Aurora DB offers multi AZ option to make the data replicated across more than one availability zone making the resilient to failures.
 Data can be backed up to Amazon S3 to enable point in time recovery in case of errors.

-### High Performance through Read Replicas

-Aurora DB offers to create upto 15 low latency Read Reaplica nodes for a database which allows for high performance.
+* *High Performance through Read Replicas*: Aurora DB offers to create upto 15 low latency Read Reaplica nodes for a database which allows for high performance.
 One can have writer node to write data into the database and use the Read Replica nodes ofr query data.

-### Fully Managed

-Aurora comes as part of RDS suite where Amazon manages the database management activities like hardware provisioning, set up and configuration, software patching, database backups and performance monitoring.
+* *Fully Managed*: Aurora comes as part of RDS suite where Amazon manages the database management activities like hardware provisioning, set up and configuration, software patching, database backups and performance monitoring.

-### Security

-Aurora allows to secure the data at rest and in transit by using keys through Key Management Service.
+* *Security*: Aurora allows to secure the data at rest and in transit by using keys through Key Management Service.
 Databases can also be made part of VPC and secured using private subnets and security groups.
 Database encryption can be enabled at the time of database creation which means that the data, backups, snapshots and replicas is also encrypted.

-### Parallel Query for Analytical Queries

-This feature allows users to run analytical queries on the database without the need to copy the data into another system to not impact the system performance.
+* *Parallel Query for Analytical Queries*: This feature allows users to run analytical queries on the database without the need to copy the data into another system to not impact the system performance.
   Aurora offloads the query to the CPU nodes in its storage layer allowing transactional and analytical loads alongside each other.

-### Performance Monitoring

-Aurora provides Performance Insight as a database performance tuning and monitoring feature that can be enabled on the database for additional cost.
+* *Performance Monitoring*: Aurora provides Performance Insight as a database performance tuning and monitoring feature that can be enabled on the database for additional cost.
 It allows to visualize the loads to identify performance issues.

-### Support for Migration

-Amazon provides tools for migrating existing MySQL and PostgreSQL to Aurora.
+* *Support for Migration*: Amazon provides tools for migrating existing MySQL and PostgreSQL to Aurora.
 AWS Database Migration Service is provided as a service to migrate from commercial databases into Aurora.

 ## Amazon Aurora Pricing

 Amazon Aurora pricing is determined by various factors:

 * Type and Size of database instance
 * Storage and IO
 * Backup Storage